The Here We Go Again Tour kicked off with a celebratory performance at London's O2.

 New music to have on your radar:

-Over at Shakespeare’s Globe, there’ll be a magical staging of the bard’s much loved A Midsummer Night’s Dream on 1 – 2, 10 – 11, 24 – 25 and 27 – 28 August.
+And over at Shakespeare’s Globe, there’s a magical staging of the bard’s much loved A Midsummer Night’s Dream on 3 – 13 October.

-You can do all this and more in the capital this August.
+You can do all this and more in the capital this October.
 For full details, head to our London Guide.